minxinz/PokegoApi-java/README.md

 cp.catchPokemon(options);
 ```

-Each option has a default and the most relevant option will override others with similar functionality (for example, usePokeBall will set the minimum of useBestBall, a maximum by using it alone, or the specific value with noFallback).
-See the javadocs for more info.
+Each option has a default and the most relevant option will override others with similar functionalities (for example, usePokeBall will set the minimum of useBestBall, a maximum by using it alone, or the specific value with noFallback).
+See the javadocs for more information.

 ##Android Dev FAQ

   - I can't use the sample code!
 It just throws a login exception!

 You're running the sample code on the UI thread.
-Strict mode policy will throw an exception in that case and its being caught by the network client and treating it as a login failed exception.
+Strict mode policy will throw an exception in that case and it is being caught by the network client and treating it as a login failed exception.
 Run the sample code on a background thread in AsyncTask or RXJava and it will work.

   - I want to submit a refactor so that this library will use Google Volley